 COLORDIFF(color1, color2) is a function that calculates a color difference (also known as "color distance") between two colors in the same color space, where the lower the number, the closer the two colors are.
 In general, however, color differences calculated using different color spaces or formulas cannot be converted to each other.
 This section gives some ways to implement

 Euclidean distance.
-The following pseudocode implements the Euclidean distance of two colors.
-This color difference formula is independent of color model; however, linear RGB colors, rather than companded RGB colors, should be used.
+The following pseudocode implements the Euclidean distance of two multicomponent colors.
+This color difference formula is independent of color model.

 METHOD COLORDIFF(color1, color2)

-- For CIELAB or CIELUV, the Euclidean distance method just given implements the 1976 ΔE*ab ("delta E a b") or ΔE*uv color difference method, respectively(30).
+- For CIELAB or CIELUV, the 1976 ΔE*ab ("delta E a b") or ΔE*uv color difference method, respectively(34), is the Euclidean distance between two CIELAB or two CIELUV colors, respectively.

 - If Euclidean distances are merely being compared (so that, for example, two distances are not added or multiplied), then the square root operation can be omitted.

 Riemersma's method.
-T. Riemersma suggests an algorithm for color difference, to be applied to companded RGB colors, in his article "Colour metric" (section "A low-cost approximation").
+(Riemersma)(35) suggests an algorithm for color difference, to be applied to encoded RGB colors.

 CMC.
 The following pseudocode implements the Color Measuring Committee color difference formula published in 1984, used above all in the textile industry.
 Note that in this formula, the order of the two CIELAB colors is important (the first color is the reference, and the second color is the test).
 Here, the formula is referred to as CMC(